-If you are looking to ways to increase digital brand visibility, you must consider obtaining backlinks to your site.
+If you are looking for ways to increase digital brand visibility, you must consider obtaining backlinks to your site.
 In this post, I’ll review 20 critical backlink factors that increase brand visibility.

 Let’s jump right into number one…